Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 Verifying in Webjive Suite
 --------------------------
 Note.
-If webjive suite is already running, in order to apply these new polling and event settings, it is advised to stop and then restart webjive suite.
+If Webjive suite is already running, in order to apply these new polling and event settings, it is advised to stop and then restart Webjive suite.

 .\ |IMG5|\